abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Partial resource results

 Responses representing a single resource shall not be broken into multiple results.
-See [partial results](#nextlink-property-and-partial-results) about the format of these responses.
+See [partial results](#nextlink-property-and-partial-results) for details about the format of these responses.

 ##### Extended information